International Medicine Interest:

 IN YOUR LOCAL COMMUNITY:

-Tar Wars -1 hour - 4th & 5th grade classrooms in Maine
+Tar Wars in Maine -1 hour - 4th & 5th grade classrooms in Maine

 Be a champion for Family Medicine!
 Host a Student for a Shadowing Experience -